 The Temporary Employee Retirement Plan, or TERP, is a defined contribution plan authorized under Section 401(a) of the Internal Revenue Code.
-BENCOR is the plan administrator for the University of South Florida.
+VALIC is the plan administrator for the University of South Florida.

-For more information about individual investments, participants may contact BENCOR Administrative Services at 1-888-258-3422 or visit the BENCOR website.
+For more information about individual investments, participants may contact a VALIC Client Service Professional at 1-800-448-2542 or visit the VALIC website.

 How the plan works

 Social Security payroll taxes are collected under authority of the Federal Insurance Contributions Act (FICA).
 Social Security is currently withheld at 6.2% of eligible wages and matched by the university.
 Participants (Temporary, formerly OPS, employees) in this plan do not contribute to the Social Security Administration, nor is the amount contributed by the employee matched by the university.
 Instead, employees contribute 7.5% of their wages pre-tax into an investment account in their name.
 Medicare contributions at 1.45% are still withheld and matched by the university.
 The plan is mandatory for eligible employees.
 Employees are automatically enrolled or un-enrolled based on their eligibility status during the affected pay period.
 There is no minimum age or service requirement.

 Once a contribution has been made to the plan, the employee will receive a Temporary Employee Retirement Program (TERP) Notice from AIG Retirement Services, the Plan Administrator.
-Employees are automatically place in the Guaranteed Pooled Fund (an interest bearing account), but may select other investment options.
+Employees are automatically placed in the age appropriate Vanguard Target Retirement Fund, but may select other investment options.
 Participants should designate a beneficiary for their account.

 Who is eligible?